Muungano Gender Forum

 Preventing female genital mutilation (FGM)

 Manga Heart Orphan Care tackles FGM by organizing holiday mentorship programmes (one-week camps) for children during the school holiday seasons which also comprise of cutting seasons.
 The mentorship program constitutes an alternative rite of passage (ARP) to girls who are in danger of undergoing FGM.
 The project also educates men and women, teachers and local leaders about the negative consequences of FGM.
-In 2018, altogether 500 different sessions were organized by Manga Heart Orphan Care.

 North Nyamira Women Savings and Credit Cooperative (NNW SACCO) and Bosinya Women Community Based Organization